 All of these symptoms are seen:

-Traceroute commands initiated directly from Cisco Firewall Threat Defense (FTD) devices consistently return only "* * *" for all hops when targeting external IP addresses
+Traceroute failure: Traceroute commands initiated directly from the Cisco Firewall Threat Defense (FTD) device consistently return only * * * for all hops when targeting external IP addresses.

-ICMP ping to the same destinations is successful and ICMP is explicitly allowed in the access control policy.
+Successful connectivity: ICMP ping tests to the same destination are successful, and ICMP traffic is explicitly allowed in the Access Control Policy.

 This behavior prevents visibility into path hops for traffic originating from the FTD device, impacting network path troubleshooting efforts.